By: Suanne Kowal-Connelly, MD, FAAP

 While it may be hard to relax and give yourself over to play, view this time with your child as an adventure.
 You are not only promoting

 the many benefits of play, but also getting to know your child better and strengthening the parent-child bond.
 For starters, your role can actually be quite minimal and the play you undertake can be almost any activity.

-Here are ten ideas that your preschooler will adore.
+Here are a dozen old-school play ideas that your preschooler will adore.